 Who It Might Not Be For & The Bottom Line

 Who might it actually not be for?
-Well for one, a really big caveat is that Sling TV is only available in as of right now, The United States.
+Well for one, a really big caveat is that Sling TV is only available in as of right now, the United States & Puerto Rico.

 While they do offer a few channels accommodating other languages, the service itself is only available in the states.
 So if you’re in another country, you won’t unfortunately be able to use it.